guillaumeblaquiere/cloudrun-hello-go/README.md

 # Overview
 This repository build a simple Hello container based on this [repository](https://github.com/GoogleCloudPlatform/cloud-run-hello) but without the HTML template.
+It's used in this [Medium article](https://medium.com/google-cloud/knative-and-cloud-run-portability-in-action-1a655c914318)

 The purpose is to return a simple string with all the important information.
 It's easier to handle with `curl`